zcc861007/CourseProject/README.md

 ### RNN and Training

-A many-to-many RNN was implemented.
+A many-to-many RNN including embedding and GRUs was implemented.
 The learning curves of training were shown below.
 After training, the training accuracy is 0.9829 and the validation accracy is 0.9785.

 <img width="708" alt="image" src="https://user-images.githubusercontent.com/33674922/206330013-3a28e1e6-63de-4fd2-9d4f-6d2d3b629b69.png">